How Evalueserve Helped a Major Consumer Electronics Company Monetize and Enhance Patent Portfolio Quality

 In addition, the client wanted an external firm to perform an unbiased assessment of their patent portfolio so that key strategic decisions related to their patent portfolio (out-licensing, pruning, selling, etc.) could be made without any internal interference.

-To fully understand the client’s situation and challenge, our team conducted onsite workshops and worked on pilot projects to align with the client’s requirements.
+To fully understand the client’s situation and challenge, our team conducted onsite workshops and worked on pilot projects to align with the client’s requirements and measure their patent portfolio quality.
 The client wanted our team to identify high value patents that could be out-licensed during the pilot projects.
 Our team’s onsite solution expert supported the client on day-to-day task management and workshops.
 During the workshops, our team explained the output and possible workflows to provide solutions for the client’s needs.

 As an outcome of the workshops and the pilot projects, our team did the following: